AhmedAly04/Uber_Fare_Amount_Predictor/README.md

 - 🎯 **Trained Model & Scaler** (for predictions):
    [Download from Google Drive](https://drive.google.com/drive/folders/1s_XpCaOpHuFJbPcdc7uHEx-p2vmo1FoH?usp=sharing).
-#Or you can get them from the Deployment Folder
+  "/n" Or you can get them from the Deployment Folder